TsinghuaDatabaseGroup/DB-GPT/README_en.md

 If you need to run this project locally or in an offline environment, you must first download the required models for the project.
 Typically, open-source LLM and Embedding models can be downloaded from HuggingFace.

-Taking the default LLM model used in this project, [THUDM/chatglm2-6b](https://huggingface.co/THUDM/chatglm2-6b), and the Embedding model [moka-ai/m3e-base](https://huggingface.co/moka-ai/m3e-base) as examples:

 To download the models, you need to first install [Git LFS](https://docs.github.com/zh/repositories/working-with-files/managing-large-files/installing-git-large-file-storage)